St Mary Redcliffe: 20th century restoration

-Modern history

 With the introduction of ball bearings to church bells in 1920, Taylor's rehung the bells on ball bearings in 1933.
 These new ball bearings no longer required regular greasing, unlike the old plain type of bearings and were also self-aligning.

+Since World War II

-In the spring of 1941, following the reports of aerial damage to many towers in London, including the destruction of the ring of twelve at St Mary-le-Bow, the church took the decision to remove the bells from the tower and keep them in the undercroft underneath sandbags.
+In the spring of 1941, following damage by Second World War bombing to many towers in London, including the destruction of the ring of twelve at St Mary-le-Bow, the church removed the bells from the tower and kept them in the undercroft underneath sandbags.
 The bells were returned to the tower and rehung in November 1944, also by Taylor's.

 In 1951, the 13th bell that Taylor's had left the space for in 1903 was ordered, being cast at Loughborough as with the other bells.
 This bell, called a flat sixth, occupied the position in the frame between the sixth and seventh bells and was used to provide a lighter ring of eight, when bells two to nine are rung with the flat sixth replacing the normal sixth.
 The ninth weighs 19 long cwt 3 qrs 1 lb (2,213 lb or 1,004 kg), less than half that of the tenor bell, which makes teaching new ringers easier.
 To fit this extra bell in, Taylor's provided an additional section of frame.
 The new bell was provided with all new fittings, identical to those of the other bells.

 In 1967, St John's Church in Bedminster, which had been in ruins since sustaining heavy damage in the Bristol Blitz, was demolished.
 The font was brought to Redcliffe (see fittings, above), and the only surviving bell was donated to Redcliffe to increase its number of bells to fourteen.
 This bell, which weighed 8 and a half long cwt (950 lb or 430 kg) was cast by Bristol founder Llewellins and James in 1907.
 The bell was recast in 1969 by Taylor's to make it better suit the bells at Redcliffe.
 This fourteenth bell, called an 'extra treble' was provided with fittings to complement the Redcliffe bells and was hung in a new cast iron frame above the existing thirteen bells; its purpose was to augment the light eight to a light ring of ten, utilising the extra treble, the treble bell and bells two to nine with the flat sixth.